Student Arts Orgs

 The Gender Neutral Cheer Boys is an organization dedicated to the promotion of school spirit at Carleton College athletic events.
 In the spirit of Carleton, we strive to provide an atmosphere of quirky fun at sporting events, while keeping the crowd both entertained and focused on cheering for the Knights.
 We paint ourselves maize and blue and engage our fans with creative chants and songs.
 At football games, we run a lap around the Laird Stadium track for each touchdown that the Knights score, and do push-ups to keep track of the number of points the Knights have accumulated.

-Intertwining Melodies is an a capella group that was founded to bring a unique and different sound to Carleton's a capella scene.
+Intertwining Melodies is a co-ed a capella group that was founded to bring a unique and different sound to Carleton's a capella scene.
 We sing primarily R&B and hip-hop, although we do not limit ourselves to a specific genre.

 The Knightingales are an all-female a cappella group, the second oldest on campus after the Carleton Singing Knights.
 There are typically ten members with representatives from all class grades, who share a range of interests and are involved on campus in everything from rugby to the Carletonian.
 Their music covers many genres, including spirituals and traditional songs and the work of contemporary artists such as Jewel and Jason Mraz.
 Practices are held regularly three times a week, and performances at least once at the end of every term.